“Really… a B2B Facebook marketing strategy? Pfft, everyone knows B2B businesses can’t generate leads on Facebook.”

 It’s possible that your clients aren’t on Facebook… but it’s not likely.
 (And if they’re not on Facebook now, they probably will be soon.)

 Myth #3 – You can’t measure anything that matters on Facebook

-The most egregious myth of all!
+The most horrible myth of all!
 Many people believe that Facebook only allows you to track fluffy “engagement” metrics such as likes, comments and shares.

 This couldn’t be further from the truth.
-Facebook’s conversion tracking allows you to measure the user actions on your website that actually contribute to bottom-line growth, whether that’s email signups, leads, or online sales.
+Facebook’s conversion tracking is robust!
+It allows you to measure user actions on your website that actually contribute to bottom-line growth, whether that’s email signups, leads, or online sales.

-And with the new Facebook pixel, it’s never been easier to get Facebook conversion tracking rocking and rolling on your site.
+And with the Facebook pixel, it’s never been easier to get Facebook conversion tracking rocking and rolling on your site.
 Even better, Facebook’s algorithm lets you automatically optimize your ads by showing your ads to people most likely to convert on your offer based on their demographics and previous behavior.

 LinkedIn vs. Facebook for B2B (& why you should use both)

 “Shouldn’t you just use LinkedIn for B2B instead of Facebook?
 Isn’t that where all your buyers are anyway?”